-Loading the furnace relative to the heat load will result if more efficient performance.
+Loading the furnace relative to the heat load will result in more efficient performance.
 More nearly matching your fuel load to the current temperature conditions for an 8 to 12 hour burn will result in longer burn cycles, higher overall burn temperatures and more efficient performance.
 Your furnace has been rated for an 8 hour burn cycle.
+Burning wood with less than 30% moisture content will also result in better efficiency.